carbonplan/blog/posts/usda-csaf-comment.md

 ---
 version: 1.0.0
 title: Comments to the United States Department of Agriculture on climate-smart commodity markets
-authors: Danny Cullenward,Sadie Frank,Jeremy Freeman
+authors:
+  - Danny Cullenward
+  - Sadie Frank
+  - Jeremy Freeman
 date: 11-10-2021
 summary: We encourage the USDA to directly procure "climate-smart" commodities instead of subsidizing carbon offsets.
 card: usda-csaf-comment